couchbaselabs/couchbase-server-coreos/2.2/README.md

 ## Clone repository with scripts / unit files

-Ssh into any one of the CoreOS nodes, it doesn't matter which wone.
+Ssh into any one of the CoreOS nodes, it doesn't matter which one.

 ```
 $ git clone https://github.com/tleyden/couchbase-server-coreos.git